LAWGENRL 424 - Negotiation, Mediation, and Dispute Resolution

 - the mediation process, including assessing suitability for mediation and effective client representation in mediation;

 - legal framework issues in mediation, including enforceability of mediation agreements and remedies for breach, privilege and confidentiality, and when settlement agreements can be set aside;

 - jurisprudential debates about the proper place of mediation in the civil justice system; and

-- through a group blog assignment, specific topics in dispute resolution theory such as cultural and ethical issues in negotiation, power issues in mediation, restorative justice and online dispute resolution.
+- through a group research project and presentation, specific topics in dispute resolution theory such as cultural and ethical issues in negotiation, power issues in mediation, restorative justice and online dispute resolution.